 Ore reserve estimation was carried out on the same resource block models generated to come up with the 2021 resource estimates.
 After modelling 3D wireframes for the veins and the adjacent low-grade mineralized wall rocks using underground face sample and drilling data, these were used to identify the mineralized blocks in the model.
 A block size of 10m (along strike) by 15m (vertical) by 5m (across strike) was used, following the stoping block dimensions guiding current mining operations.
 This was done to ensure that the grade variability and hence the level of selectivity in the model would reflect the same level as that in actual operations.
 While entire blocks are selected, only the volumes of the mineralized material in each are considered during estimation.
-The mineralized volume within each block is determined based on the proportion of the block inside the modelled main vein, hanging wall, and foot wall wireframes.
+The volume of the mineralized vein within each block is determined based on the proportion of the block inside the modelled wireframe.
 Mined out volumes are estimated in a similar manner, using the wireframe models for the mined out portions.
-The vein grade, hanging wall grade, foot wall grade, and vein width per block are then individually interpolated from the sample data using the geostatistical estimation method known as ordinary kriging.
+The vein Au grade and vein width per block are then individually interpolated from the sample data using the geostatistical estimation method known as ordinary kriging.
 The geostatistical approach was selected as it gives an objective basis for establishing the estimation parameters.
 One of these is the the search ellipse radius, which effectively sets the area of influence of each sample.
-Further, ordinary kriging considers the anisotropy or the modelled continuity along various directions (e.g., continuity along strike vs down dip) in assigning weights to the samples, and also effectively declusters any closelyspaced positions.
-The mined out volume is then subtracted from the sum of the vein, hanging wall, and foot wall volumes to obtain the remaining mineralized volume for each block.
-The block grade is then taken to be the weighted average of the kriged vein grade, hanging wall grade, and foot wall grade using the remaining volumes of each component as weighting factors.
+Further, ordinary kriging considers the anisotropy or the modelled continuity along various directions (e.g., continuity along strike vs down dip) in assigning weights to the samples, and also effectively declusters any closely-spaced positions.